ravhed/libsvg-cairo/README.md

-libsvg-cairo - Render SVG content using cairo
+# libsvg-cairo - Render SVG content using cairo

+Code was taken from https://sourceforge.net/projects/svg2swf/ in order for libsvg-cairo to use the correct libsvg version.

 Description
 -----------